Property Management Companies In Japan: A Quick Guide

 If you cannot speak Japanese, calling for an inspection or filing for insurance will be difficult.
 When staff comes in to inspect your property, you'll need to be present to understand any additional paperwork.

-Property management companies and their staff can help make the servicing of your utilities and property maintenance much easier.
+Property management companies and their staff can help make real estate management of your utilities and property much easier.

 5. Tenant placement.